 Toni is currently Executive Director at Anti-Poverty Week.
-She is also continuing consulting in disability employment policy, research and advocacy.
-She recently left a role leading Policy and Projects for the Australian Network on Disability.
+She is also available for consulting in non-profit management, policy, research, communications and advocacy.
+Previously she was leading Policy and Projects for the Australian Network on Disability.

-Toni is a Sydney-based employment and social policy consultant and commentator, who has advised governments, employers and non-profit organisations in Australia, Britain, the United States and Japan.
-Her vision is to increase employment opportunities for disadvantaged Australians through research, policy development and advocacy.
+Toni has advised governments, employers and non-profit organisations in Australia, Britain, the United States and Japan.
 She has broad and deep experience across a range of policy areas and is recognised as a leading expert in demand-led employment policies.

 Prior to joining AND in July 2015, Toni had undertaken a study of the Partnership Broker program delivered by The Smith Family in six locations across Australia.
 The program aims to increase young people's transition from school to education or work.
-Study out now, click here for a copy.
+Click here for a copy of that study.

 Toni's recent speaking engagements include the Long Term Unemployment conference in August 2014, the ACOSS Conference in June 2014 and the Sydney conference "Partnerships for Employment Outcomes" on 26 February 2014.
 She spoke at the Sydney consultation for the review of Indigenous employment undertaken by Andrew Forrest on 21 November 2013.
 Click here for a copy of her submission.
 Toni was engaged by ACOSS, the Business Council of Australia and the ACTU to advise them on their Demand-led Roundtable held in December 2012.
 Click here for a copy of her submission to the JSA 2015 Review of Employment Services, lodged 22 March 2013.

-In 2013, Toni's focus has been working on increasing employment for people with disabilities.
+In 2013, Toni's worked on increasing employment for people with disabilities.
 Watch Australian Story Monday 12 August ABC1 at 8pm for a personal insight.
 See 'In the Media' and 'Recent Work' for more.

 Toni was engaged by The Benevolent Society in 2011 to look at pathways to education and employment for their family clients.
 Click here for a copy of the published paper Our clients are your clients - bringing employment and child and family services together to tackle family joblessness.
 She has also recently completed work for the Department of Education, Employment and Workplace Relations (DEEWR) on demand-led strategies for the Family Centred Employment Project (FCEP) project in Goodna, Queensland and Broadmeadows, Victoria.